 Following the lessons learned from the experience during the Fukushima Daiichi Nuclear Power Plant accident, the JRCS developed its “Nuclear Disaster Guidelines for Preparedness, Response and Recovery” (Guidelines) in March 2015.
 In addition, in order to prepare for nuclear disasters which might occur in the future, the JRCS provided radiation protective equipment and materials such as personal dosimeters to each JRCS chapter and facility across Japan.
 The JRCS has also organized and held “JRCS Nuclear Disaster Response Basic Training Session” (JRCS nuclear disaster training) for its relief teams.

 In order to discuss how to solve challenges that emerged throughout the process of developing the Guidelines and how the Guidelines should be operationalized, the Meetings of REMC Advisors are held regularly.
-Some physicians and radiological technologists working at Japanese Red Cross (JRC) hospitals that are designated as radiation emergency hospitals and related JRC hospitals are assigned as radiation emergency medical care advisors (REMC advisors) by the JRCS.
-They gather at the meetings for discussion.

 For the details of the Meeting of REMC Advisors and the previous meetings, please click here.